Trump calls new border wall a ‘world-class security system’

 Semonite offered new details on the pace of construction that underscored how quickly the administration plans to move.

-It has built 66 miles (106 kilometers) so far, has 251 miles (403 kilometers) in various stages of construction at 17 sites and contracts for 163 miles (262 kilometers) planned in the next 90 days, the general said.
+It has built 66 miles (106 kilometers), has 251 miles (403 kilometers) in various stages of construction at 17 sites and has contracts for 163 miles (262 kilometers) planned in the next 90 days, the general said.
 Additional land on private property is expected to take more time.

 Crews are installing 270 panels a day, each one with eight bollards.